kamu-data/kamu-cli/README.md

 - `Transaction isolation level` warning on sql shell startup
 - `NullPointerException` when creating temporary view in sql shell
 - `NoSuchElementException` on every SQL syntax error instead of root cause
+- `No data or no sasl data in the stream` error in Livy logs due to helth check